xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 operation occurs in the sequence and in what sequence with other operations cannot be determined.
 There is only one way to deal with that: The resulting recipe must be included into the dead-lock state interference.
-In the state itself, non-uniform values of the SOV must be stored in registers.
+In the state itself, non-uniform values of the SCR must be stored in registers.

 -------------------------------------------------------------------------------